frame-lang/frame-docs/getting_started/frame_events.rst

 Frame "systems" are (for now) implemented as object-oriented classes known as "system controllers".
 Two of the key structural aspects of system controllers are the public interface and a state machine comprised of one or more states.
-To enable communication between the interface and the state machine, Frame uses FrameEvents.
+To enable communication between the interface and the state machine, Frame uses **FrameEvents**.

-FrameEvents provide three necessary functions:
+FrameEvents perform three necessary functions:

 #.
 Encode what message was sent to the system.
 By default this is the name of the interface method called.
 #.
-Store the parameters sent in the call.
+Store any parameters passed in the call.
 #.
 Return a value to the caller, if required.

 To support these requirements, Frame defines three fields for a Frame Event: